 Ways of Compensating

 Older drivers can use their experience from years of driving to identify and avoid hazardous situations.
 For example, because stamina decreases with aging, older drivers may wish to drive shorter distances and take frequent breaks.
-They can avoid freeways and other areas where traffic is congested or known to be dangerous.
-They can avoid driving at night or twilight, when glare problems are most likely.
-They can avoid rush hour traffic and bad weather and try to avoid unprotected left hand turns.
+They can avoid freeways and areas where traffic is congested or known to be dangerous.
+They can avoid driving at night or at twilight, when glare problems are most likely.
+They can avoid rush hour traffic and bad weather and try to avoid unprotected left turns.
 They may prefer to drive only familiar routes and locations.

 Avoiding distractions while driving

 Newer technology may assist older drivers.
 Parking aids, which use cameras or infrared systems to help with backing up, parking, and other maneuvers, are especially helpful for people who have difficulty looking over their shoulders.
 Other systems that are helpful to older drivers include cruise control, antilock brakes, and electronic stability devices that improve traction and steering.
 Advanced vision systems for night driving include curve lighting (lighting directed around a curve) and automatic dimming of headlights (high beams convert to low beams when there is oncoming traffic).
-Some cars offer blind spot monitors, lane departure and collision warning systems, backup cameras, and rearview mirrors that automatically dim when hit by blinding headlights, thus reducing glare.
+Some cars offer blind-spot monitors, lane departure and collision warning systems, backup cameras, and rearview mirrors that automatically dim when hit by blinding headlights, thus reducing glare.
 Car manufacturers are experimenting with infrared night vision technology to enhance night driving.

-Driver refresher courses
+Taking driver refresher courses

 Treatment of some disorders may improve driving performance.
 For example, cataract removal can be beneficial.
 Treatment of arthritis with drugs and physical therapy can improve flexibility and mobility.
 Good control of diabetes can prevent swings in the blood sugar level.
 Treatment of sleep apnea can reduce daytime sleepiness.
 Older drivers should review their drugs with a doctor or pharmacist to make sure that driving performance will not be compromised by side effects.